"Startpages" were one of my first web-related hobbies.

-A startpage is the website that appears when you press new tab, you might have that page be set to a search engine, or you might have let your browser keep it's page with news and other widgets.
+Put simply, a startpage is the website that appears when you open a new tab, you might have that page be set to a search engine, or you might have let your browser keep it's page with news and other widgets.
 All of these pages, so long as they open each and every time you click "new tab", are startpages!

 Why I love startpages

-Startpages are a piece of the old web, the community involved in them holds a very strong bastion of hope that we are still in control of the things we see each day.
+Startpages are a piece of the old web, the creation of a startpage gives me a strong sense of control over my experience in a browser.
 Given a little tech know-how and a tutorial you can create from scratch the most visited website in your browser.

 My current startpage is little more than a few links pointing me to websites I like and projects I am working on, complexity isn't the appeal here.
 It's the fact that the thing I see every time I open a new tab was created by me... for me!

-The idea that you are in direct control over the thing you see on your screen is great, it's the highest peak of user control and customizatibility.
+The idea that you are in direct control over the thing you see on your screen is great, it's a great example of the benefits of user control and customizatibility.

-If you'd like to discover a little more about startpages, you can visit a site I run: stpg.tk or check out the reddit community!
+If you'd like to discover a little more about startpages, you can visit stpg-tk or check out the reddit community!